 The above Goals and Objectives were presented to the public at a community meeting held on February 19, 2020 at the Goleta Valley Community Center.
 Approximately 50 community members and representatives from a variety of organizations attended and were asked to provide input on the prioritization of objectives to be included in the draft Plan.
-At that time, the Objectives were organized into short-, mid-, and long-term timeframes.
-The Homelessness Issues Standing Committee recommended these timeframes be removed and reorganized under the four goals described above.
 As discussed earlier in this Plan, community input is an essential component of the planning process and input received during that meeting is summarized in the charts below.
 It is important to note that the overwhelming response to the proposed objectives was positive, with less than 10% of the total "votes" in opposition to an objective.